15 / 100 SEO Score

 • If the father is abroad, it can be performed upon his return

-• If missed, it can be combined with the Naming Ceremony (Naamkaran)
+• If missed, it can be combined with the Naming Ceremony (Naamkaranam)

 4. Role of the Father in Jaata-Karma